enkidevs/curriculum/sql/dql/basic-queries/order-by-clause.md

 | 5   | Immanuel   | Kippen    | ikippen4@biglobe.ne.jp  |
 | 6   | Regina     | Pantone   | regone@stratos.org      |

-Right now, the table is sorted in ascending order by the `id` column, but what if you need the results of your query to be sorted in ascending order by the `last_name` column?
+Let's say that through a query we want our results sorted alphabetically by their `last_name`.
 To achieve this you would use the following syntax:

 ```sql
 SELECT last_name, first_name